telliott99/MyJava/libraries.rst

     > cp ~/Desktop/stdlib.jar /Library/Java/Extensions

 Here is a more extensive use case.
-I grabbed their code for a function that takes a data file containing pairs of ``double`` values (longitude and latitude for __ in the U.S.) called ``USA.txt``.
+I grabbed Sedgewick & Wayne's code for a function that takes a data file containing pairs of ``double`` values (longitude and latitude for __ in the U.S.) called ``USA.txt``.
 See the code below for the URL for this data file.

 Here is the code in ``PlotFilter.java``: